jhumphreysFHL/vscode-snippets/README.md

 1.)
 (If you already have a snippets file skip this step.)
 Create a new snippet file by navigating to File > Preferences > User Snippets > New Global Snippets File

 # Shorthand Codes
-!header -   Generate FHL Script header
+type !header to Generate the FHL Script header.

+Each shorthand code is idenfitied with a '.' prior to the command.

 **User Event**